The APX-hardness of the Traveling Tournament Problem: Conclusion

 \section{Conclusion}

-Previously, it is known that TTP-$k$ allows a PTAS when $k=2$ and is APX-hard when $k\geq n-1$.
-To make the complexity status clear, we further show that TTP-$k$ is APX-hard for any fixed $k\geq 3$.
-Our hardness result, instead of using $k$-SAT, is reduced from the $k$-Tour Cover problem, which also provides an alternative proof for the NP-hardness of TTP-$k$ with any fixed $k\geq 3$.
+Previously, it was known that TTP-$k$ allows a PTAS when $k=2$ and is APX-hard when $k\geq n-1$ (i.e., the unconstrained TTP).
+We clarified the complexity status by showing that TTP-$k$ is APX-hard for any fixed $k\geq 3$.
+Our hardness result, instead of using $k$-SAT, is derived from a reduction from $k$-TC, which also provides an alternative proof for NP-hardness of TTP-$k$ with any fixed $k\geq 3$.
+We remark that our APX-hardness result may not extend to geometric settings, e.g., Euclidean distances.
+Whether a PTAS exists for TTP-$k$ under Euclidean distances is still unknown.